 Applications are reviewed once a year, with the deadline of July 31st.
-The scholarship will be awarded to an applicant who meets the following requirements.
+The scholarship award will be granted by a panel of judges to an applicant who meets the requirements and submission instructions below.

 Applicants must meet the following criteria:

-- Be seeking or enrolled in at an institution of higher education in the United States in special education.
+- Be enrolled in at an institution of higher education in the United States in special education.

 - Have a GPA of 3.0 or higher